paalth/kless/README.md

 }
 ```

+For now the event handler has to be in the io.kless package, but this will also change in the future.

 The following is an example of a simplistic event handler written in Go that dumps incoming HTTP PUT or POST requests into a PostgreSQL table: